davidtc8/Website-for-everybody/README.md

 Inside the "Develop" folder you'll find:
 - Assets
     - Images used for the project
-    - CSS Which contains the css file used to styling.
+    - CSS Which contains the css file used used for styling.
 - index.html which you can run to open the website.

 ## Concepts Applied 🧐: